annashipman/mac_setup/README.md

 1. Stop notifications (System Preferences -> Notifications -> Do Not Disturb from 00:00 to 23:59).
 There is a display bug that means this doesn't show up in System prefs but does if you look in the notifications menu (top right of screen).

+1. Stop interface sounds (System Preferences -> Sounds -> uncheck interface sounds).
+This could probably be automated but I don't have time to figure out how right now.

 1. Install [1Password browser extensions](https://agilebits.com/onepassword/extensions).

 1. Stop Firefox showing recently visited pages (3 bar menu -> Preferences -> Home, update Homepage and New tabs).